gazebosim/gz-sim/tutorials/lander.md

 gz sim ~/gazebo_maritime/models/my_lander/model.sdf
 ```

-You should visualize your model as a box.
+You should see your model visualized as a box.

 @image html files/lander/simple_lander.png